silverbulletmd/silverbullet/website/Objects.md

 Here are the currently built-in tags:

 ## page
 Every page in your space is available via the `page` tag.
-You can attach _additional tags_ to a page, by either specifying them in the `tags` attribute [[Frontmatter]], or by putting additional [[Tags]] in the _first paragraph_ of your page, as is done in this particular page with a #meta-tag.
+You can attach _additional tags_ to a page, by either specifying them in the `tags` attribute [[Frontmatter]], or by putting additional [[Tags]] in the _first paragraph of your page_, as is done in this particular page with a #meta-tag.

 In addition to `ref` and `tags`, the `page` tag defines a bunch of additional attributes as can be seen in this example query: